-- 1. Register for any remaining courses on the plan of study (see section 4.0 of this handbook). - 2.
-Ensure that any changes in your plan of study have been approved using the Change process within the electronic plan of study generator, located on myPurdue (see section 5.0 of this handbook). - 3.
-An email that is initiated by the student is sent to his or her Chair and the CGT Administrative Assistant asking for permission to be enrolled as a Candidate by their Chair.
-The Chair will respond to the student and the CGT Graduate Administrative Assistant and if approved the CGT Graduate Administrative Assistant will proceed with registering the student for CAND for that intended semester. - 4.
-Register for at least one (1) semester hour of CGT 698 (or the remaining number of hours to bring your total research hours to the minimum required).
-(See section 10.3 of this handbook). - 5.
+- 1. Register for any remaining courses on the plan of study. - 2.
+Ensure that any changes in your plan of study have been approved using the Change process within the electronic plan of study generator, located on myPurdue. - 3.
+An email that is initiated by the student is sent to their Chair and the CGT Administrative Assistant asking for permission to be enrolled as a Candidate by their Chair.
+The Chair will respond to the student and the CGT Graduate Secretary and if approved the CGT Graduate Secretary will proceed with registering the student for CAND for that intended semester. - 4.
+If you are a thesis student: - a.
+Register for at least one (1) semester hour of CGT 698-00 (or the remaining number of hours to bring your total research hours to the minimum required).
+(See section 10.3 of this handbook). - b.
 Arrange the scheduling of the final oral examination at least three weeks prior to the exam date.
-Thesis students must provide the meeting details to the CGT Administrative Assistant who then submits a Request for Examining Committee (GS Form 8) to the Graduate School (see Appendix I for an example of this form; see section 10.1 of this handbook).

-- 6. Schedule Thesis Format Advising meeting with the CGT Thesis Advisor to occur two weeks prior to the final oral examination via the CGT Graduate Administrative Assistant (see section 10.4 of this handbook). - 7.
-Schedule University deposit meeting with Mark Jaeger in the Graduate School (see section 10.6 of this handbook). - 8.
-Use Purdue's iThenticate system to check the authenticity of your thesis (see section 9.3.2 of this handbook). - 9.
-Satisfy the final oral examination requirement and make any revisions to the thesis that are required by your committee (see section 10.5 of this handbook). - 10.
-Submit a final copy of your thesis to the Purdue Library e-Pubs section prior to the deadline established by the CGT Graduate Studies office (see section 10.7 of this handbook). - 11.
-Provide final copies of your thesis project to your chair and graduate committee (see section 10.8 of this handbook).
+Thesis students must initiate their Form 8 through their myPurdue. - c.
+Schedule Thesis Format Advising meeting with the CGT Thesis Advisor to occur two weeks prior to the final oral examination via the CGT Graduate Secretary. - d.
+Schedule University deposit meeting in the Graduate School. - e.
+Use Purdue's iThenticate system to check the authenticity of your thesis. - f.
+Satisfy the final oral examination requirement and make any revisions to the thesis that are required by your committee. - g.
+Submit a final copy of your thesis to the Purdue Library e-Pubs section prior to the deadline established by the CGT Graduate Studies office. - h.
+Provide final copies of your thesis project to your chair and graduate committee.

-SECTION 12: CGT DEPARTMENTAL EXPECTATIONS FOR GRADUATE STUDENTS
+SECTION 11.
+CGT DEPARTMENTAL EXPECTATIONS FOR GRADUATE STUDENTS

-- Attend all meetings scheduled by the chair of their advisory committee. - If awarded an assistantship, attend all scheduled course meetings or research meetings as outlined by the supervising faculty member. - Submit a draft Plan of Study before their first semester is complete. - Establish an advisory committee before the second semester is complete and POS. - Attend an IRB sponsored workshop when appropriate and complete the online training modules. - Submit to the graduate advisory committee a Thesis Proposal before starting on the project and at least two weeks before the advisory committee review meeting (proposal defense). - Successful presentation/defense of the Thesis Proposal will be completed no later than the end of the semester prior to the semester in which the student intends to graduate. - Submit the final Thesis Report to the advisory committee at least two weeks before the scheduled presentation date (final defense date). - Adhere to the established standards as outlined in the CGT Graduate Student Handbook. - Acquire professional writing and editing support as necessary during the preparation of the research proposal and/or thesis. - Prepare a paper for publication in a refereed/trade journal or presentation at a conference in conjunction with work done for the thesis. - Attend another student's defense/oral examination.
+- Attend all meetings scheduled by the chair of their advisory committee. - If awarded an assistantship, attend all scheduled course meetings or research meetings as outlined by the supervising faculty member. - Submit a draft Plan of Study before their first semester is complete. - Establish an advisory committee before the second semester is complete and POS. - Attend an IRB sponsored workshop when appropriate and complete the online training modules. - Submit to the graduate advisory committee a Thesis Proposal before starting on the project and at least one week before the advisory committee review meeting (proposal defense). - Successful presentation/defense of the Thesis Proposal will be completed no later than the end of the semester prior to the semester in which the student intends to graduate. - Submit the final Thesis Report to the advisory committee at least two weeks before the scheduled presentation date (final defense date). - Adhere to the established standards as outlined in the CGT Graduate Student Handbook. - Acquire professional writing and editing support as necessary during the preparation of the research proposal and/or thesis. - Prepare a paper for publication in a refereed/trade journal or presentation at a conference in conjunction with work done for the thesis. - Attend another student's defense/oral examination.

-SECTION 13: GRADUATE FACULTY IN COMPUTER GRAPHICS TECHNOLOGY
+SECTION 12.
+GRADUATE FACULTY IN COMPUTER GRAPHICS TECHNOLOGY